loldruger/OpenPermission.ts/README.md

-# OpenPermission.ts - Discord Role Management Bot
+# OpenPermission.ts - Discord Self-Service Role Bot

-A Discord bot for adding and removing roles from users.
+A Discord bot that allows users to self-manage their availability status by adding or removing a configured role.

 ## Features

-- `/addrole` - Add a role to a user
-- `/removerole` - Remove a role from a user
+- `/open` - Mark yourself as available (adds configured role)
+- `/close` - Mark yourself as unavailable (removes configured role)

+Simple, self-service role management - no admin intervention needed!

 ## Installation